nickdekruijk/admin/README.md

 A default config file called `larapages.php` will be available in your Laravel `app/config` folder.
 See this file for more details.
 Some important configuration options are highlighted below.

+### /lp-admin
+By default you access LaraPages by adding /lp-admin to the URL of your website/application.
+For example https://www.domain.com/lp-admin
+You can change this path by changing the `adminpath` configuration option.

 ### Add 'admin_role' to your users
 LaraPages uses the auth middleware from Laravel.
 To determine if a user has permission you need to add a `admin_role` column to your User model and table.
 You can change the column name with the `role_column` configuration option.
 A migration is included with the package so you can run `php artisan migrate` to add the column.
 If you don't want to use the included migration you can disable it by changing the configuration option `role_column_migration` to false.